woudsma/p5js-es6-boilerplate/README.md

 cd my-project
 npm install
 ```
  What this does: clone (download) the project from the online repository to a folder named `my-project` in the current working directory.
-Change directory (`cd`) to the newly created directory and use `npm install` to download and install the project dependencies.
+Change directory (`cd`) to the newly created directory `my-project`.
+When inside this directory, run `npm install` to download and install the project dependencies.
+This will download the project dependencies (specified in `package.json`) to a folder named `node_modules` inside the project directory.
 ## Usage
 #### Development
 Open the project folder in your code editor by dragging the folder icon onto the editor icon (macOS).
 Preferably do not open and edit single files, keep an overview of the project directory!